opentelekomcloud-docs/elastic-cloud-server/umn/source/getting_started/creating_an_ecs/step_1_configure_basic_settings.rst

       (Optional) Encryption-related parameters

       To enable encryption, click **Create Xrole** to assign KMS access permissions to EVS.
-If you have rights granting permission, assign the KMS access permissions to EVS.
-If you do not have the permission, contact the user having the security administrator rights to assign the KMS access permissions.
+If you have rights granting permissions, assign the KMS access permissions to EVS.
+If you do not have the required permissions, contact the user who has the Security Administrator permissions to assign the KMS access permissions.
 For details, see :ref:`Can All Users Use the Encryption Feature? <en-us_topic_0047272493>`

       -  **Encryption**: indicates that the EVS disk has been encrypted.
       -  **Create Xrole**: assigns KMS access permissions to EVS to obtain KMS keys.
 After the permissions are assigned, follow-up operations do not require assigning permissions again.